 All photographs on Striped Spatula are copyrighted.
 When sharing a link to one of my recipes in a roundup or feature, you are welcome to share one photograph from the post, provided that you credit Striped Spatula and include the permalink to the recipe post.

-I do not permit use of my photographs outside of sharing links to my recipes (e.g. promotion for your business or brand), or in any print publication, without my written consent.
+I do not permit use of my photographs outside of sharing links to my recipes (such as promotion for your business or brand), or in any print publication, without my written consent.
 For inquiries, please visit my Contact page.

 Yes, and I’d love to discuss working together!
 Read more HERE.